BragginRites/inspect-statblock/README.md

 If you're sick of telling your players the stats of a creature that they would look up anyway, this module is for you.
 This module displays a creature's statblock in a custom floating window with real-time updates.
-If CR is unknown, it shows "Player Character."
-Passive features display authentic Foundry item sheet tooltips on hover.
-Clicking the creature name toggles a pop-out portrait that automatically scales to fit the statblock's height.
-Users can open multiple statblocks, and pressing Alt+I closes all open windows.
+Passive features display item sheet tooltips on hover.
+Users can open multiple statblocks, persisting on screen between scenes.
+Pressing Alt+I closes all open windows.

 ## Features